TechWithAnish/resollect-loan-dashboard/README.md

 3. Run the app: `npm start`

 ## Deployment
-The app is deployed on Netlify: https://harmonious-granita-acbb35.netlify.app/ *(Add the live URL here after deployment)*
+The app is deployed on Netlify: https://harmonious-granita-acbb35.netlify.app/

 ## Notes
 - The Resollect logo (`resollect-logo.jpg`) should be placed in `src/assets/` for the sidebar and in `public/` for the favicon and manifest.